One of my favorite techniques with iron-on vinyl is layering. Here are two different ways to layer HTV vinyl with ease!

 Now it’s time to layer!
 Put the vinyl onto the item you are adhering it to – starting with the bottom layer.
 For instance, with this project, I put the yellow circle down first , since the Batman symbol would be on top of that.

-Using your iron or heat press, press the material into place.
-Remove the iron or heat press, let the plastic backing cool a little bit, and then test a small corner to ensure it has stayed in place.
+Using your iron or heat press, press the material into place (with a little bit less time than you normally would).
+Remove the iron or heat press, let the plastic backing cool until it’s warm, and then test a small corner to ensure it has stayed in place.
+It may not be completely set, but as you do more layers, it will go more into place.

 Then, put your next piece of material on and repeat.
 Keep doing this process until everything is in place.